LoydNgei/LoydNgei/README.md

 # Welcome to my hub

-- 👋 Hi, I'm Loyd, an open minded lad, passionate about Software Engineering and Statistics.
+- 👋 Hi, I'm Loyd, an open minded lad, passionate about Software Engineering and Data.

-- 👀 I do Fullstack web development utilizing JavaScript (ExpressJS and ReactJS) and PHP (Laravel).
-I use Python for Machine Learning and Data Structures and Algorithms
+- 👀 I do web development using Laravel, a PHP backend framework

-- 🌱 I'm currently honing my skills in Backend Engineering and System Design.
+- 🌱 I'm currently honing my skills in Backend operations and exploring Data Engineering
+-

 Here, you'll find a curated collection of my projects and insights from my journey in software development and mathematics.